-Best Natural Language Processing software of 2020
+Natural Language Processing Software Trends

 Natural language processing (NLP) software provides you with the tools for analyzing human languages.
 Unlike voice recognition software, however, NLP software is capable of interpreting both written and spoken languages, making it useful for an extremely wide range of applications.